 Check out this Classic grain leather belt with a 20-year warranty here.

-• Full-grain leather – This is leather in its purest form.
+- Full-grain leather—This is leather in its purest form.
 It retains all the hide’s natural grain, resulting in evolving beauty and character.
-Full-grain leather belts will last the longest.
-They also accept conditioning better.
+Full-grain leather belts will last the longest and also better tolerate conditioning.

-• Corrugated or Split Leather – Made from the interior layers of a blemished hide.
-It is far less durable with an unattractive pebbled texture.
+- Corrugated or Split Leather is made from the interior layers of a blemished hide.
+It is far less durable and has an unattractive pebbled texture.
 Avoid belts.

 Some exotic leathers like alligator and ostrich also make incredibly durable statement belt options.